Agility Training Shop | Improve Your Dog’s Fitness & Coordination

 The seesaw, sometimes called the teeter-totter, is a seesaw, that the dogs walk the length of, the seesaw varies between 8 to 12 feet (2.4 to 3.7 m) in length and the apex between 16 and 27 inches (41 and 69 cm) in height.

-The tower is similar to the crossover except it has a plank, a set of steps to ascend and descend, as well as a slide for the dog to slide down, as with the crossover the must ascend and descend in accordance with the judge’s course plan.
+The tower is similar to the crossover except it has a plank, a set of steps to ascend and descend, and a slide for the dog to slide down, as with the crossover the must ascend and descend in accordance with the judge’s course plan.